 DIRECTORS

-45. The number of Directors shall be not less than three nor more than [insert a maximum number here to include the possibility of all types of Directors referred to in articles 46 and 47].
+45. The number of Directors shall be not less than three nor more than [eight].

 46. Subject to Articles 48-49, the Company shall have the following Directors:

-Up to [●] Directors, appointed under Articles 50 and 50AA combined; [and]
+Up to [seven] Directors, appointed under Articles 50 and 50AA combined; and

-[[insert number if required] Staff Directors, [[insert number] [from each Academy]] appointed under Article 50A; [and]]

-[The Chief Executive Officer]; [and]]

 Parent Directors if appointed under Articles 53-56 in the event that no provision is made for parent representatives on Local Governing Bodies under Article 101A.

 47. The Company may also have any Co-opted Director appointed under Article 58.